 YEAHnh.org is also the online hub for YEAH Council, a group of young leaders doing important work throughout NH in the areas of advocacy, education and healthcare.

-Kids As Self Advocates (KASA) is a national, grassroots project created by youth with disabilities for youth.
+Youth as Self Advocates (YASA), formerly known as Kids as Self Advocates, is a national, grassroots project created by youth with disabilities for you.
 They are teens and young adults with disabilities speaking out.
-KASA knows youth can make choices and advocate for themselves if they have the information and support they need.
-Joining is free for youth and open to anyone who would like to be part of their network.
+YASA knows youth can make choices and advocate for themselves if they have the information and support they need.
 Check out their website for great resources and materials.